 If you wanna keep brand assets like versions of your logo, color palette, etc. altogether, one folder called “Brand assets” will do the trick.
 Vacation pics?
 Use the location, year, and month.
 Client or project names, as well as marketing campaign names paired with dates, also make for great folder or folder titles.

 Names like “To edit,” “Pending approval,” and “Finalized” can help you stay organized and establish a workflow.
 If that’s what you’re after, think about the different steps your images go through, and what makes sense for you.
 Then make sure to move your files through each part of the process.

 Once your system is set, move your pics to the appropriate place.
 The way you do that will depend on the system you’re using, but you can usually select multiple files on your computer by holding the Command or Shift key.
 Some programs let you add a tag to images when you import them.
-And if you’re using Collections, there are a few ridiculously simple ways to move your images around.
-Check ’em out in our Collections video.

 5. Write your system and naming conventions down

 Your organization system only works if you keep at it.
 Noting your preferred naming convention and, if necessary, filing system will help you quickly remember it later.
 Which means you’ll be less tempted to type in a random file name and stick your photo someplace you’ll never be able to find it.